Year 17 Snow Depth Measurements: 2007 – 2023

 The pattern of each winter’s snowfall accumulations and depletion is different.
 We know this based on our snow shoveling efforts around home.
-How do Larch Hills’ measured snow depths in early January 2023 and early March 2023 compare with the average snow depths measured over the past 17 ski seasons?
+How do the Larch Hills measured snow depths in early January 2025 and early March 2025 compare with the average snow depths measured over the past 18 ski seasons?
 What trends can be inferred based on our measurements?

-• The minimum early March snow depth measured at the Chalet were on April 2, 2015: 0 cm and March 4, 2010: 4 cm.
+• The minimum early March snow depth measured at the Chalet were on March 4, 2010: 4 cm.
 Snow was trucked from Manning Park to the Vancouver North Shore mountains for the Alpine events that February for the 2010 Winter Olympics.
-South Hub’s minimum measured snow depth was also on March 4, 2010: 58 cm
+South Hub’s minimum measured snow depth was also on March 4, 2010: 56 cm

 January 2018 – west view from Summit Hill toward Bastion Cliffs